-#9 Updated by skyjake over 6 years ago
+#9 Updated by skyjake about 10 years ago

 I see.
 From an external point of view (let say in the InFine implementation), one shouldn't have to worry about this detail, though: the material should simply stop if the time in the relevant context stops.
 How is this handled in your plans?